emiltj/cds-language-exam/assignment_3/README.md

 **On a more general level (this applies to all assignments):**

+I have tried to as accessible and user-friendly as possible.
+This has been attempted by the use of:
+* Smaller functions.
+These are intended to solve the sub-tasks of the assignment.
+This is meant to improve readability of the script, as well as simplifying the use of the script.
+* Information prints.
+Information is printed to the terminal to allow the user to know what is being processed in the background
+* Argparsing.
+Arguments that let the user determine the behaviour and paths of the script (see <a href="#optional-arguments">"Optional arguments"</a> section for more information)

 <!-- RESULTS AND DISCUSSION -->
 ## Results and discussion
 It is clear that the mean sentiment scores for the headlines fluctuate on a daily basis.
 However, when smoothing using different window sizes, larger trends become visible - especially using a 7-day rolling mean smoothing.
 One of these trends is an especially positive trend around the dates 15th of March to the 22 of March, 2003.
 It is hard to make any inferences as to what might have caused this.

 **he mage:**

 **Output):**